 Keep reading to find out more about these and other advantages of casement windows.

 As safety is always a top concern for homeowners, you can benefit from knowing that casement windows offer enhanced protection against home invasions.
 They come equipped with a hook-shaped latch embedded into the window frame.
 This means that they are unable to be opened from outside the home.
 For even more security, you can upgrade to windows with double or triple panes and multi-point locks.

 Superior Energy Efficiency

-The main benefit of crank windows, both awning, and casement are that they far outshine other window designs when it comes to saving money on energy costs.
-The built-in compression seal makes them rise above double-hung and slinging windows, which only has weather stripping to prevent air leaks.
+The main benefit of crank windows, both awning and casement, are that they far outshine other window designs when it comes to saving money on energy costs.
+The built-in compression seal makes them rise above double-hung and slinging windows, which only have weather stripping to prevent air leaks.
 The compression seal allows them to fit snugly into the window frame to prevent cold drafts from entering the home.

 If you want to amp up the energy efficiency of your casement windows, you can upgrade to double and triple-pane windows.
 The additional panes can be filled with inert gases to prevent condensation from forming on your windows.
 Moreover, you can ask for Low-E (low emissivity) coatings on your crank windows, which is an extra layer of protection against cold air in the winter.
 With these added enhancements, you can almost cut your heating and cooling costs in half.